 The Houston-Galveston Area Council (H-GAC) is the regional organization through which local governments consider issues and cooperate in solving area wide problems.
 Through H-GAC, local governments also initiate efforts in anticipating and preventing problems, saving public funds.
-The 13-county H-GAC service region is growing, becoming more diverse, and constantly changing.
-In order to address the needs of citizens and businesses, local governments are providing leadership to guide regional development wisely and manage change constructively.

 H-GAC's mission is to serve as the instrument of local government cooperation, promoting the region's orderly development and the safety and welfare of its citizens.

 The foundation for responsible public service in a rapidly changing region is H-GAC’s program of regional planning.
 H-GAC provides planning programs in most areas of shared governmental concern.

 All H-GAC programs are carried out under the policy direction of H-GAC’s local elected official Board of Directors.
 H-GAC is made up of the region's local governments and their elected officials, and works together with public and private sector organizations and a host of volunteers.